Note: This is a chapter in the Grassroots Advocacy Toolkit.

 If your community and/or local shelter has a status of “waiting on shelter data” on the dashboard, this means that some of the data hasn’t yet been provided.
 Your shelter can provide its data using the shelter data update form.

 The dashboard contains an abundance of useful information.
 You can review frequently asked questions about the term 'no-kill' and the data methodology for the dashboard.
-It also includes national lifesaving data, an overview of the common elements of a no-kill community and a short video on working together to save more pets, all of which can serve as great conversation starters when connecting with fellow community members and stakeholders.
+It also includes national lifesaving data and an overview of the common elements of a no-kill community, both of which can serve as great conversation starters when connecting with fellow community members and stakeholders.
 In addition to viewing the lifesaving status of your own community, you can see where it stands in comparison to other communities across the country.

 Connecting with community members and local businesses